-Use SSL with your Cloud Database instance
+Use SSL with your Cloud Databases instance

 Note: Using SSL encryption is resource-intensive and might impact the latency of your database connection.